rohan-varma/rohan-varma.github.io/_posts/2017-8-24-Regularization.md

 $$\hat{\beta_{ridge}} = (X^TX + \lambda I)^{-1} y^TX $$

 The only difference in this closed-form solution is the addition of the $$ \lambda I $$ term to the quantity that gets inverted, so we are now sure that this quantity is positive definite if $$ \lambda > 0 $$.
-In other words, even when the matrix $$ X^T X $$ is not invertible, we can still compute a ridge estimate from our data[2].
+In other words, even when the matrix $$ X^T X $$ is not invertible, we can still compute a ridge estimate from our data [3].

 ### Regularizers in neural networks